Get THE RACK DEMO

 Your calculations mean nothing if the market shifts.
 Consider these variables:

-Price Volatility: Ball python prices swing 20-40% year over year.
-That $800 baby might be worth $500 next season.
+Price Volatility: Ball python prices swing 20-40% year to year.
+An animal worth strong money this season might bring significantly less next season.

 Oversaturation: Popular morphs become common fast.
 Your proven pair's genetics lose value as supply increases.